onelogin/terraform-provider-onelogin/README.md

 - tab_id [integer] - ID of the OneLogin portal tab that the app is assigned to.
 - auth_method_description [string]
 - role_ids [list of integers] - List of Role IDs that are assigned to the app.
 On App Create or Update the entire array is replaced with the values provided.
+- \* configuration [object] - Only apply configurations that are applicable to the type of app The following properties compose the object schema:
+  - redirect_uri [string] - OIDC Apps only Comma or newline separated list of valid redirect uris for the OpenId Connect Authorization Code flow.
+  - post_logout_redirect_uri [string] - OIDC Apps only
+  - oidc_encryption_key [string] - OIDC Apps only
+  - oidc_application_type [integer] - OIDC Apps Only - 0: Web - 1: Native/Mobile
+  - token_endpoint_auth_method [integer] - OIDC Apps only - 0: Basic - 1: POST - 2: None / PKCE
+  - access_token_expiration_minutes [integer] - OIDC Apps only Number of minutes the refresh token will be valid for.
+  - refresh_token_expiration_minutes [integer] - Number of minutes the refresh token will be valid for.
+  - oidc_api_version [string]
+  - login_url [string] - OIDC Apps only The OpenId Connect Client Id.
+Note that client_secret is only returned after Creating an App.
 - name [string] - The name of the app.
 - auth_method [integer] - An ID indicating the type of app: - 0: Password - 1: OpenId - 2: SAML - 3: API - 4: Google - 6: Forms Based App - 7: WSFED - 8: OpenId Connect
 - allow_assumed_signin [boolean] - Indicates whether or not administrators can access the app as a user that they have assumed control over.